Home

 Like all mountainous areas of southern Australia in the summer months, you have to keep your eyes open for any distant smoke since you don't want to be caught in a bushfire!

-Overall the southern Australian weather conditions is controlled by the regular arrival of cold fronts that move in from the south west.
-These cold fronts bring much needed rain in the winter months to the south western parts of Western Australia as well as southern South Australia, Victoria and Tasmania.
+Overall the southern Australian weather conditions is controlled by the regular arrival of cold fronts that move in from the south-west.
+These cold fronts bring much needed rain in the winter months to the south-western parts of Western Australia as well as southern South Australia, Victoria and Tasmania.

-You can be assured that drizzle will be common feature of southeastern Australian weather in the winter months.
+You can be assured that drizzle will be common feature of coastal south-eastern Australian weather in the winter months.
 You'll find this drizzle a bit of a nuisance since you won't be sure what to wear.
 Most of the locals just bring their wet weather clothing with them wherever they go... (just in case).

 The temperatures in Tasmania and southern Victoria hover near freezing at night in the winter but warm up to around 10-13°C (50-55°F) by day.
 Although up in the mountains, you'll find the temperatures are much cooler and it's highly likely you'll see some snow falling if it's winter.